shreyaspotnis/ipbec/Readme.md

 ## Requirements
 IP-BEC is written in PyQt4 and uses pyqtgraph for plotting.
 Hence, it is completely cross-platform.
+It has been tested on Windows, Mac and Linux using python 2.7.
 The following python packages are required:

 - [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download)
 - [pyqtpgraph](http://www.pyqtgraph.org/)